-Applications are reviewed on a case by case basis, and as this newly implemented visa, the overwhelming response from applicants a successful application can take up to 30 days.
+Applications are reviewed on a case by case basis, and a successful application can take up to 14 days to be approved.
 Once a recommendation by BKPM is issued, the next step is to apply for a VITAS (or commonly known as a TELEX).

 A TELEX visa will be issued to an Indonesian Embassy abroad of your choice.
 It is a good idea to contact the Embassy prior to your visit, as there are often varying rules and regulations that may affect your Investor KITAS application.
 The estimated duration of the Investor KITAS process depends on your Embassy.
-Do check before processing!
-After receiving your VITAS you will have 60 days to enter Indonesia.
+I highly recommend checking with your Embassy before heading there.
+Upon receiving your VITAS at your respective Embassy, you will have 90 days to enter Indonesia.

-Once you’ve entered Indonesia, the final step of processing your Investor V-ITAS to an Investor KITAS will need to start within 7 working days.
-During the application process the KITAS applicant is not allowed to work.
+Once you’ve entered Indonesia, the final steps of converting your Investor VITAS to an Investor KITAS will take a further 10-14 working days, do bear in mind you will need to initiate the process within 7 days of arrival.
+During the application process you will not be allowed to work.
 Once your passport is submitted to an Immigration office closest to your place of residence, you will need to attend a photo and fingerprint session and wait for the final steps of completion.
-After 10-14 working days, you will receive your New Investor KITAS which allows you to live and manage your company in Indonesia.
+After the process, you will receive your New Investor KITAS which allows you to live and manage your company in Indonesia.

 Many investors opt for canceling their current KITAS as the process for change of KITAS can take over 2 months.
 Working KITAP holders will also need to change over to Investors KITAP as there are no options to extend associated Working Permits (IMTA) as of October 2018.